guigrpa/docx-templates/docs/templates/README.md

 ### API

-Here is a contrived example, injecting data directly as an object:
+Here is a (contrived) example, with report data injected directly as an object:

 ```js
 import createReport from 'docx-templates';